Sahib Bibi Aur Ghulam

 Sahib Bibi Aur Ghulam became a milestone of Bollywood and is considered among the most important films in Dutt's career.
-Kumari's performance is regarded as one of the finest performances in the history of Indian cinema, making her best known for tragic roles.
 In 2012, its screenplay was published as a book titled Sahib Bibi Aur Ghulam: The Original Screenplay, which also contains interviews with the film's cast and crew.
 On the centenary of Indian cinema in 2013, IBN Live included Sahib Bibi Aur Ghulam in their listing of "100 Greatest Indian Films of All Time".

 Plot

 In Calcutta, a group of labourers is demolishing the ruins of an old haveli.
 When the workers break for lunch, the overseer walks around the site.
 As he sits, a flashback to the late 19th century begins.

 The lower-class yet educated Atulya "Bhoothnath" Chakraborty arrives in the colonial Calcutta looking for work.
 Along with his brother-in-law, he lives in the haveli of the Choudhury zamindar family.
-Bhoothnath meets Subinay, a dedicated member of the religious sect Brahmo Samaj, and is employed at the factory Mohini Sindoor.
-Subinay's daughter Jaba hears their conversation and is amused by the behaviour of Bhoothnath, whom she considers an unsophisticated rural dweller.
+Bhoothnath meets Subinay, a dedicated member of the religious sect Brahmo Samaj, and the owner of the factory Mohini Sindoor.
+Subinay's daughter Jabba hears their conversation and is amused by the behaviour of Bhoothnath, whom she considers an unsophisticated rural dweller.
+Over time, the two develop an attraction to each other.
 Bhoothnath becomes fascinated with the goings-on in the haveli and every night he observes the Choudhury brothers' decadent lifestyle.

-One night, Bansi, another servant of the haveli, takes Bhoothnath to meet the younger zamindar wife Chhoti Bahu, who implores him to bring her sindoor.
-Chhoti has a poor relationship with her unfaithful husband, who spends most of his time watching a prostitute performing, and believes it will keep him home.
-Bhoothnath is struck by her sadness and inadvertently becomes her secret confidante.
-When Chhoti Bahu's repeated attempts to appease her husband fail, she becomes his drinking companion to keep him by her side.
-Jaba's marriage with Supavitra, who is also a Brahmo Samaj member, is finalised but she declines it after his father dies.
-At the same time, Bhoothnath leaves the factory, which Subinay—who later dies—has closed due to his ill health.
-Bhootnath becomes a trainee architect and goes away to work on a training project.
+One night, Bansi, another servant at the haveli, introduces Bhoothnath to the younger zamindar’s wife, Chhoti Bahu.
+She pleads with him to bring her some Mohini sindoor, believing it will help mend her strained marriage to Chhote Babu, who spends most of his time with a dancing girl.
+Moved by her sorrow, Bhoothnath unintentionally becomes her secret confidant.
+When her efforts to win back her husband’s affection fail, she begins drinking with him in a bid to keep him close.

+In the meanwhile, Subinay falls ill and closes the factory as he is unable to manage it due to his ill health.
+He also fixes Jabba's marriage to Supavitra, who is also a Brahmo Samaj member.
+Learning about this, a heartbroken Bhoothnath leaves from there.
+He becomes a trainee architect and is assigned to work on a project in a different town.

+A few months later, he comes back to enquire on his mentor Subinay's health, and learns that he has succumbed to his illness.
+After the death of Subinay, Jabba breaks her engagement to Supavitra.
+Bhoothnath also discovers that long ago he and Jabba were betrothed as children.